Superset vs OpenCode (2026): Agent Orchestration vs Open-Source AI Terminal

 Compare Superset and OpenCode for AI-assisted development.
 See how parallel agent orchestration differs from a single open-source AI coding terminal.

 OpenCode is a coding agent -- a single AI assistant that reads, writes, and debugs code in your terminal.
-Superset is an orchestration layer that runs many coding agents (including OpenCode) in parallel, each in its own isolated Git worktree.
-They solve different problems, and many developers use them together.
+Superset is a local-first desktop workspace that runs many coding agents, including OpenCode, in parallel across isolated Git worktrees.
+OpenCode is the agent.
+Superset is the orchestration and review layer around many agents, and many developers use them together.

 At a Glance